 Normally, options will not vest (or be capable of exercise) until the conditions in the employee share scheme have been satisfied.
 These conditions are sometimes based on length of service, sometimes on performance criteria, and sometimes on a combination of conditions.

 For example, the scheme may allow a person to acquire options if they remain employed for a period of time.
 Alternatively, they may need to achieve (and/or the company might need to achieve) defined KPIs for some or all of the options to be issued.
+You can read more about how vesting periods work here.

 The main benefit of employee option schemes is the ease of entry.
 Employees are normally not required to pay anything to join the scheme.
 Option schemes give employees the opportunity to share in the value of the company's growth, with no (or minimal) upfront investment.